marekrei/semgraph/README.md

 Download the jar file and include it in your class path.
 The readers for different file formats are in the sem.graphreader package.
 They can take as input a single file or a whole directory.
 The files can be plain text or gzipped.
 The visualiser is in sem.graphvis.GraphVisualiser.
 Take a look at the classes in the sem.examples package for an idea of how to use the readers and the visualiser.

-The Prefuse library needs to be included for the visualisation: <http://prefuse.org/>

-The JUnit library needs to be included for the unit tests: <http://junit.sourceforge.net/>

-Tikz-dependency library is needed to convert the LaTeX representation to pdf: <http://sourceforge.net/projects/tikz-dependency/>

 Here is some example code for reading in graphs from the input file, printing out information about their nodes and edges, and running the visualiser.

 	// Open the reader